-- Ensure that the Café/Lounge Car is open for service during the required hours. - Make appropriate announcements regarding location of Café/Lounge Car, hours of service, LSA-Café/Lounge meal breaks, "Happy Hour" specials, etc.) - Make announcements far in advance of closing for meal breaks and at the end of the day/trip to allow customers the opportunity to make a purchase.
+- Appropriate announcements are made regarding location of Café/Lounge Car, hours of service, LSA-Café/Lounge meal breaks, "Happy Hour" specials, etc.) - Making announcements far in advance of closing for meal breaks and at the end of the day/trip to allow customers the opportunity to make a purchase.